roman-milk/roman-milk.github.io/becoming-a-slut-wife-rachel.md

  "Hey!
 He's an asshole and we both know it.
 Know what you are going to do yet?"

  "No. I'm like you in that life as a single mother living in an apartment somewhere doesn't appeal to me, but it chaps my ass that he is getting laid and I'm climbing walls because I'm not."
-Report_Story #2